fawaz-dabbaghieh/PanPA/README.md

 goes for the `align` subcommand, where it takes the input graphs also in a directory, a list, or individually in the command

-### build_index
+### Building Index
-Given input MSAs, for each sequence in the MSA, seeds are extracted, the user can specify two types of seeds k-mers or (w,k)-minimizers using the argument `--seeding_alg` which takes either `kmers` or `wk_min`, then the user needs to specify the k size with `-k, --kmer_size` and w size with `-w, --window`.
+The subommands `build_index` takes MSAs as input, and for each sequence in the MSA, seeds are extracted, the user can specify two types of seeds k-mers or (w,k)-minimizers using the argument `--seeding_alg` which takes either `kmers` or `wk_min`, then the user needs to specify the k size with `-k, --kmer_size` and w size with `-w, --window`.
 The user also needs to give an output file name/location.